cmiles74/mud/README.md

 Here we are telling Java to start up in "headless" mode.
 If we don't specify headless we will be provided with a Swing based terminal.
 This is nice when testing but it doesn't behave entirely like a real terminal session.

+To use a different port, you can copy the sample configuration files and edit them.
+When you start the client and server, pass in the "-c" flag and the path to your configuration file.

+    java -classpath target/mud-0.1-SNAPSHOT-standalone.jar cmiles74.mud.server.cli \
+    -c mud-server.yml

+You can call either one with the "-h" flag to see a list of options, right now setting the configuration file is the only one.